lgilpin/academic-website/content/home/hobbies.md

 * When I'm not working, I enjoy [rowing](http://rowingclub.mit.edu), swimming, and hiking.
 I'm also a [former](https://thetech.com/2017/04/13/water-polo-v137-i9) water polo player.
 * Sometimes, I manage to [take photos](https://500px.com/leilanihg).
 * I am captivated by personality traits and analysis.
 I did a project on [detecting personality traits using speech signals](publication/gilpin-2018-perception/).
 I consistently score as an [INTJ](https://www.16personalities.com/intj-personality), but am quite in the middle in (T)hinking versus (F)eeling.
+* My [parter](https://people.csail.mit.edu/razvan) does great work in medical imaging, and they are on the job market!
 * Currently reading: _Rebooting AI_ by Ernest David and Gary Marcus.